wifiguru10/autoMAC/README.md

 4. TAG your switches in the Network with "autoMAC" (not tagging them will exclude them)
 5. TAG your switch ports with "AM:on" to allow switch port configuration (requires them to be an access port, not TRUNK!)
 6. (optional) TAG your switch ports with "AM:auto" as well as "AM:on" to have it perpetually configure port on change, otherwise it'll be one-time config
+7. (optional) to disable Auto-Profiles, set "allowProfileConfigs" to 'False' in autoMAC.py
+8. (optional) to disable Auto-History, set "allowHistoryConfigs" to 'False' in autoMAC.py
+9. (optional) For CUSTOM profiles, edit portConfig.py and create new profiles in the init() section, examples provided
-7. If you have your network, switches and ports tagged, run the script!
+10. If you have your network, switches and ports tagged, run the script!

 # Requirements
 1. python 3.x